Octoberfest7/OSEP-Tools/README.md

 The foundation of this package is Builder.exe.
 This application allows the user to specify several options to include:

-Format of paylad (exe, dll, service exe)
+Format of payload (exe, dll, service exe)
 Technique (local injection, remote injection, or process hollowing with PPID spoofing) Shellcode file (file containing parsed shellcode.
 Formatshellcode.py is written to properly parse msfvenom csharp format shellcode for user with builder.exe)
 Process name (Process for remote injection OR process to spawn for hollowing)